floatzcss/floatz/README.md

 ##Basic concepts

 ###Boxes
 The basic layout class is a *box*.
-Each *box* floats left (this is where the name *floatz* comes from) that gets by default a width of 100% of its surrounding parent element.
+Each *box* floats left (this is where the name *floatz* comes from) and gets by default a width of 100% of its surrounding parent element.
 ```
 <div class="flz_box">
    ...